yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - **HigherCL** refers to the database running at the higher SQL Server compatibility level (candidate).

 ### What you need

+> [!IMPORTANT]
+> This script assumes both Query Store datasets represent the **same captured workload**, replayed consistently on both sides.
+If the workload or time window differs, results may reflect **workload drift** rather than compatibility-level impact.

 Before running the script, ensure you have: